-The Issuer expects that the Certificates will be designated, or deemed designated, as "qualified tax-exempt obligations" within the meaning of section 265(b) of the Code.
+The Certificates have been designated as "qualified tax-exempt obligations" within the meaning of section 265(b) of the Code.
 In furtherance of that designation, the Issuer will covenant to take such action that would assure, or to refrain from such action that would adversely affect, the treatment of the Certificates as "qualified tax-exempt obligations."
 Potential purchasers should be aware that if the issue price to the public exceeds \$8,285,000, there is a reasonable basis to conclude that the payment of a de minimis amount of premium in excess of \$8,285,000 is disregarded; however the Internal Revenue Service could take a contrary view.
 If the Internal Revenue Service takes the position that the amount of such premium is not disregarded, then such obligations might fail to satisfy the \$8,285,000 limitation and the Certificates would not be "qualified tax-exempt obligations."